Bhoopesh123/grafana_cloud/README_Grafana_Cloud_Faro.md

     npm install
     npm start

-# 2. Configure the Application for Grafana Cloud.
+# 2. Configure the Application for sending Web Vitals to Grafana Cloud.
 Add the below snippet in index.js under /src folder

     import { initializeFaro } from '@grafana/faro-web-sdk';